 But what about their emotional wellbeing?
 Do your people know that you care about them as individuals, independent of work performance?
 Once they do, they’ll be more likely to follow you.

 Remember what we said about the ineffectiveness of using threats to get employees to follow?
 This is especially true when it comes to changing employees’ emotional habits.
 Emotions are stubborn, so you must first help your employees see the vision of why you’re asking them to stretch themselves before they’ll be willing to do so.

 When you gain support on an emotional level, stay at that level.
 If you return to giving commands after appealing to employee emotions, then the emotional groundwork you’ve invested in comes across as manipulation instead of caring.
 Part of true emotional intelligence involves being genuine, and a genuine example of emotional intelligence is much more inspiring than words alone.

 After you’ve helped your people catch the vision, actively work to increase emotional intelligence among your workforce.

 After you’ve set the goals, encourage employees and managers to talk about them.
-It may seem awkward at first, especially if your people aren’t accustomed to open communication, but soon everyone will get used it with practice.
+It may seem awkward at first, especially if your people aren’t accustomed to open communication, but with practice everyone will get used to it.
 Steady goal-setting and follow-up to match can lead to greater emotional intelligence.